-- 32.a.
-Use the sequence fetcher to retrieve EMBL record D49489. - 32.b.
-Ensure that $View \Rightarrow Show Sequence Features$ is checked and change the alignment view format to Wrapped mode so the distinct exons can be seen. - 32.c.
-Open the DAS Settings tab in the Sequence Feature Settings... window and fetch features for D49489 from the Uniprot reference server, and any additional servers that work with the Uniprot coordinate system. - 32.d.
-Mouse over the features retrieved, note that they have been mapped onto the coding regions, and in some cases broken into several parts to cover the distinct exons. - 32.e.
-Open a new alignment view containing the Uniprot protein product with Calculate ⇒ Get Cross References ⇒ Uniprot and examine the database references and sequence features.
+- 29.a.
+Use the sequence fetcher to retrieve ENA record D49489. - 29.b.
+Ensure that $View \Rightarrow Show Sequence Features$ is checked and change the alignment view format to Wrapped mode so the distinct exons can be seen. - 29.c.
+Open the DAS Settings tab in the Sequence Feature Settings... window View ⇒ Features setting and fetch features for D49489 from the Uniprot reference server, and any additional servers that work with the Uniprot coordinate system. - 29.d.
+Mouse over the features retrieved, note that they have been mapped onto the coding regions, and in some cases broken into several parts to cover the distinct exons. - 29.e.
+Open a new alignment view containing the Uniprot protein product with $Calculate \Rightarrow Get\ Cross\ References \Rightarrow Uniprot\$ and examine the database references and sequence features.
 Experiment with the interactive highlighting of codon position for each residue.